jiggzson/nerdamer/README.md

     //[ 'sin(6)+y' ]
 ```

-If multiplier modifier options need to be passed into nerdamer you can do so using an array.
-For example, if the Algebra add-on is loaded you can pass in the expand modifier.
+If multiple modifier options need to be passed into nerdamer you can do so using an array.
+For example, if the Algebra add-on is loaded you can pass in the expand modifier along with the numer modifier.

 ```javascript
     var eq = nerdamer('cos(x)+(y-x)^2', {x:7}, ['expand', 'numer']);